mywalkup/mywalkup.github.io/faq.md

 ## How do I contact support?

-Email us at admin@mywalkup.ai for any questions or issues.
+Email us at support@mywalkup.ai for any questions or issues.